Travel details

 Classic sightseeing covering the pyramids and the ancient capital Memphis

-This itinerary efficiently covers the Giza pyramids and the Great Sphinx, as well as Saqqara's Step Pyramid and the remains of Memphis in a single day.
-It allows you to understand the formation of ancient Egyptian civilization in three dimensions and offers a highly satisfying experience even for first-time visitors to Egypt.
+The itinerary efficiently covers the three Great Pyramids of Giza and the Great Sphinx, as well as the Step Pyramid of Saqqara and the ruins of Memphis in a single day.
+It offers a three-dimensional understanding of the formation of ancient Egyptian civilization and provides a highly satisfying experience for first-time visitors to Egypt.

-In the Mediterranean port city of Alexandria, you will visit a variety of historical sites such as the Graeco-Roman Museum, the Qaitbay Fortress, and the catacombs.
-You can experience cultural layers different from those around Cairo, adding historical depth to the trip on an axis distinct from ancient Egypt.
+In the Mediterranean port city of Alexandria, you will visit a variety of historic sites such as the Greco-Roman Museum, the Qaitbay Citadel, and the catacombs.
+You can experience cultural layers different from those around Cairo, adding a distinct historical depth to the trip separate from ancient Egypt.

-Four days of peace of mind with a guide accompanying you for travel and sightseeing
+Four days of安心 with a guide accompanying you for travel and sightseeing

-A Japanese-speaking guide accompanies you throughout the entire itinerary, smoothly supporting you from airport procedures to site visits.
-Because you travel between Cairo and Alexandria by private car, the burden is minimal, allowing you to enjoy the highlights of each place with confidence even in a short period.
+A Japanese guide accompanies the entire itinerary, providing smooth support from airport procedures to site visits.
+Travel between Cairo and Alexandria is by private vehicle, reducing burden and allowing you to comfortably enjoy the highlights of each location even in a short period.

 Itinerary